tez-capital/docs.tez.capital_content/en/tezpay/tutorials/setup.md

 > **💡 TIP: Start Simple**
 >
 > The example below is a more advanced configuration file showcasing several customization features.
 For most bakers, a simpler configuration is recommended.
-See [TezPay Starter Configuration](https://docs.tez.capital/tezpay/configuration/examples/starter/) which works for 90% of bakers.
+See [TezPay Starter Configuration](https://docs.tez.capital/tezpay/configuration/examples/starter/) for mainnet, or [TezPay Testnet Starter Configs](/tezpay/configuration/testnet-starter-configs/) for Bakingnet and Ushuaianet.

 1. Paste your **Baker** wallet in between the quotes
 2. Set your Baker fee (ie 5% = 0.05)